a-h/templ/docs/docs/09-commands-and-tools/02-ide-support.md

 /Users/adrian/bin/templ
 ```

+### Check that you can run the templ binary

+Run `templ lsp --help`, you should see help text.

+* If you can't run the `templ` command at the command line:
+  * Check that the `templ` binary is within a directory that's in your path (`echo $PATH` for Linux/Mac/WSL, `$env:path` for Powershell).
+  * On MacOS / Linux, check that the file is executable and resolve it with `chmod +x /path/to/templ`.
+  * On MacOS, you might need to go through the steps at https://support.apple.com/en-gb/guide/mac-help/mh40616/mac to enable binaries from an "unidentified developer" to run.
+* If you're running VS Code using Windows Subsystem for Linux (WSL), then templ must also be installed within the WSL environment, not just inside your Windows environment.
+* If you're running VS Code in a Devcontainer, it must be installed in there.

 ### Enable LSP logging

 For VS Code, use the "Preferences: Open User Settings (JSON)" command in VS Code and add the configuration options.